zakilive/iot-cloud-riot/README.md

 # IoT: From Microcontroller to Cloud with Riot OS
-## Summer Semester 2023; Master of Science Program
+Summer Semester 2023; Master of Science
-## Frankfurt University of Applied Sciences
+Frankfurt University of Applied Sciences, Germany

 Authors: Linta Joseph (1474363), Syed Ahmed Zaki(1322363)